ufodia/RCKangaroo-RTX-30xx-/README.md

 Notes From Ufodia:

   Code revised to work on 3000 series cards (tested on puz 70, it works).
-Makefile added to compile on Linux.
+Makefile added to compile on Linux.  !!Maybe he does not need but if you find the key, please donate to RetiredC!!

 (c) 2024, RetiredCoder (RC)